sii/siptrackweb/README.md

 Of course this is just a quick example, in reality you might prefer sharing a virtualenv for all siptrack components.

+## P.S.

+Install pwgen on your system because siptrackweb uses it to generate passwords for user accounts when no other password is specified.

 # Documentation

 * See https://github.com/sii/siptrackweb/wiki for documentation.